Cray-HPE/docs-csm/upgrade/1.0/Stage_3.md

 1. Install document RPM and run check script on `ncn-m002`

+    **NOTE** The `prerequisites.sh` script will warn that it will unmount `/mnt/pitdata`, but this is not accurate.
+The script will only unmount it if the script itself mounts it.
+That is, if it is mounted when the script begins, the script will not unmount it.

     * Option 1 - Internet Connected Environment

         1. Install document RPM package: